Wing configuration: Polymorphism

 A polymorphic wing is able to change the number of planes in flight.
-The Nikitin-Shevchenko IS "folding fighter" prototypes were able to morph between biplane and monoplane configurations after takeoff by folding the lower wing into a cavity in the upper wing.
+The Nikitin-Shevchenko IS "folding fighter" prototypes were able to morph between biplane and monoplane configurations after takeoff by folding the lower wing up into a cavity in the underside of the upper wing.

-The slip wing is a variation on the polymorphic idea, whereby a low-wing monoplane was fitted with a second detachable "slip" wing above it to assist takeoff, which was then jettisoned once aloft.
+The slip wing is a variation on the polymorphic idea, in which a low-wing monoplane is fitted with a second detachable "slip" wing above it to assist takeoff.
+The upper wing is then released and discarded once in the air.
 The idea was first flown on the experimental Hillson Bi-mono.

 Minor independent surfaces

 Aircraft may have additional minor aerodynamic surfaces.
 Some of these are treated as part of the overall wing configuration: